Dlisted: Overview

-Dlisted also includes regular features, including "Hot Slut of the Day" (which culminates in a vote for "Hot Slut of the Year") and a "Caption This" contest.
+The site was originally launched in The D-List but changed its name to Dlisted because the domain name was available; he joked that it was due to a copyright conflict with Kathy Griffin: My Life on the D-List.
+Dlisted had regular columns and features, including "Hot Slut of the Day" (which culminates in a vote for "Hot Slut of the Year") and a "Caption This" contest.
 Michael K's style and humor have been described as "snarky" and "unforgiving," which fit the blog's tagline: "Be Very Afraid."

-"Michael K" is Michael Kuroiwa.
-Kuroiwa was initially the only writer, and still writes at least one post a day, along with other site contributors.
-Initially, Koroiwa launched the blog semi-anonymously, leaving out his last name because he held a full-time job at an Internet company and performed much of his blogging from the office.
+After several years of being known as Michael K, his full name, Michael Kuroiwa, was revealed.
+Kuroiwa was initially the only writer, and after other writers joined the Dlisted staff, still contributed at least one post a day.
+Initially, Kuriowa launched the blog semi-anonymously, leaving out his last name because he held a full-time job at an Internet company and performed much of his blogging from the office.
 Due to the success of the website, he was able to make enough money through advertising that he quit his job and began working on the site full-time.
 The blog had more than a million hits a day in 2007.

-Dlisted: The Podcast launched in August 2018 and is co-hosted by Kuroiwa and site contributor Allison Davey.
+Dlisted: The Podcast launched in August 2018 and was co-hosted by Kuroiwa and site contributor Allison Davey.

-Background

-In a October 2008 interview with SheWired.com, Kuroiwa spoke about the creation of Dlisted.
+In an October 2008 interview with SheWired.com, Kuroiwa spoke about the creation of Dlisted.
 "I worked at a job for M, which is like a Manhunt type thing.
 I wrote the letters and stuff and I kind of just started writing there on my down time.
 At lunch when I had nothing to do I would write about stuff.
-I didn’t think it would become anything.
+I didn't think it would become anything.
 It was just stupid fun and then, it was about six months to a year later when I realized there were people reading it and that's when I had to decide where I was going to go with it."

 In the same interview with SheWired.com, Kuroiwa was asked to name the reason for the blog's success.
 He said, "I don't know.
 I never promoted it.
 I never advertised.
 That was never my goal.
 I think it was that my friends would read it and they'd send it to their friends.
 I used to post personal pictures and stuff because I saw it as both a personal blog and a blog about just things that I like.
 So that's when I decided I wasn't going to make it personal.
 I was just going to cover this and focus on that."

+On June 23, 2023, Kuroiwa announced that the site would "close for good" on June 30, 2023.

+In a podcast posted a few days later, Kuroiwa said he was burned out after years of creating content; he'd tried to sell Dlisted, but realized it wouldn't be the same under new ownership.